Duncan-Kyhl/projects/README.md

 	- Track effectiveness

 ### Gas Pump Price Automater
-	- Given x,y,z features
+	- Given x,y,z features (location, day, temperature, price of nearby gas, etc.)
 	- Pick a price
 	- Broadcast to location automatically
+	- Store doesn't have to choose price
+	- Should be ML data on best price

 ### Play Myself in Chess - AI
 	- Rules
+	- Who is better?
+Me or Me?

 ### Chrome T-Rex Dino Bot
-	- ML
+	- ML beat the game

 ### Music Tastes
 	- Find matches between frequently listened artists on spotify accounts
 	- Suggest playing that music

-### Javascript Pomodoro Timer
-  	- kinda basic

-### Javascript Animated Navigation Menu
- 	 - tbd
+### Computer Vision Webpage
+  	- point to menu to open
+  	- move finger to select menu items
+  	- open hand or flick wrist to click

 ### This Day in History
 	- Web scraper
   	- What happened on this day in history

-### Login Authentification
-	- Dual Factor with Twillio

-### Simple Stopwatch
-	- Stop
-	- Start
-	- Lap
-	- Reset

-### Rock Paper Scissors
-	- p.1 simple
-  	- p.2 with images
+### Food Delivery Car
+	- Get shortest route from A to B
+	- Call/text customer using Twillio API upon arriving, ask to get groceries
+	- Voice AI to parse speech for come back later or I'm on my way
+	- output only the items they purchased

 ### Slimeball Basketball
-	- need to know how to create visuals
+	- the best thing from elementary school indoor recess

 ### What does a colorblind person see?
 	- Take a picture